woodxiang/supreium-headless-gl/README.md

 #### `gl.getExtension('STACKGL_destroy_context').destroy()`
 Immediately destroys the context and all associated resources.

+### Expiremental WebGL2 support

+To create a WebGL 2 context, set the `createWebGL2Context` property to `true` in the `contextAttributes` argument.

 ## System dependencies

 In most cases installing `headless-gl` from npm should just work.
 However, if you run into problems you might need to adjust your system configuration and make sure all your dependencies are up to date.
 For general information on building native modules, see the [`node-gyp`](https://github.com/nodejs/node-gyp) documentation.

 #### Mac OS X